Metaurus-Solutions-LLC/mts-website/README.md

 ## Metaurus Solutions Website Product Backlog
 1. Change the email page to a dedicated Metaurus Solutions formspree call that sends email to ted.wetekamp@metaurus-solutions.com.
 2. Add page illustrating the history of the Battle of the Metaurus.
-3. Re-factor to React Single-Page Application
-4. Add company capabilities pages.
+3. Add company capabilities pages.
-5. Add company capabilities menu page with page-link tiles and summaries.
+4. Add company capabilities menu page with page-link tiles and summaries.
-6. Add drop-down menu to the menu bar.
+5. Add drop-down menu to the menu bar.
-7. Revise the Verge Tech PM processes for the Metaurus Solutions library.
+6. Revise the Verge Tech PM processes for the Metaurus Solutions library.
-8. Add "Hybrid Project Management" page(s) with illustrations and teasers.
+7. Add "Hybrid Project Management" page(s) with illustrations and teasers.
-9. Add Agile Project Management Page.
+8. Add Agile Project Management Page.
-10. Add Waterfall Project Management Page.
+9. Add Waterfall Project Management Page.
-12. Add MultiCloud Capabilities pages.
+10. Add MultiCloud Capabilities pages.
 11. Internal search function.
 12. Beautify.
 13. Re-factor for SEO.